LanKuDot/game_modules/CircularScrollingList/README.md

     private void Start()
     {
+        // Make the list not interactable while it is controlled by the script _list.SetInteractable(false);
         StartCoroutine(IterationLoop());
     }

     private IEnumerator IterationLoop()
     {
         while (true) {
+            // The selection movement still works even if the list is not interactable.
+            // The default value of 'notToIgnore' parameter is true.
             _list.SelectContentID(_currentID);
             _currentID =
                 (int)Mathf.Repeat(_currentID + 1, _list.listBank.GetListLength());